broadinstitute/picard/README.md

 accessing of common file formats, such as [SAM][2] and [VCF][3], used for high-throughput sequencing data.

+As of version 2.0.1 (Nov.
+2015) Picard requires Java 1.8 (jdk8u66).
+The last version to support Java 1.7 was release 1.141.

 To clone and build:
 Clone the repo: